Golden ochre

-Golden ochre, less often Gold Ochre (Ocre d’or, Gold Ocker от ὠχρός yellow-pale, orange or french ochre (obsolete)) — one of the most famous and brightly colored varieties of ochre — is a natural or (rarely) artificial pigment.
+Golden ochre, less often Gold Ochre (Ocre d’or, Gold Ocker, ὠχρός yellow-pale, orange or french ochre (obsolete)) — one of the most famous and brightly colored varieties of ochre — is a natural or (rarely) artificial pigment.
 In terms of mineral composition, golden ochre is clay with an admixture of aluminosilicates and a high content of the yellow dye itself, iron hydroxide, most often in the form of brown iron ore or limonite.
 The exact composition of ochre and its impurities vary greatly depending on the place of origin.

 Golden ochre is one of the oldest paints, known as a painting material since the times of cave paintings.
 In wall painting it is one of the main yellow pigments.
 Golden ochre has good density, the same covering power, high light fastness, pure color and soft structure.
 To this day it is used in all painting techniques without exception.

 Description and properties

 The golden ochre pigment is a natural mixture that consists primarily of crystalline iron oxide hydrate with some clay.
 The closest to golden ochre among related minerals is light ochre, which has a less warm and rich color.
 If in light ochre the content of the main dye, iron oxide hydrate, is quite low and ranges from 12 to 25%, then in golden ochre its amount can reach 70-75%.
 As a result, light ochre has a yellow color of a cooler tone and weaker color saturation and is considered a paint that is not bright and not intense.
 Golden ochre differs from it in its earthy tint and warmer tone.